miso-lims/miso-lims/docs/user_manual/libraries.md

+## Batches

+A library batch is a set of libraries that were created together.
+Batches are created automatically and group libraries based on creation date, creator, SOP, kit, and kit lot.
+If any of these things were not specified on the library, it will not be included in a batch.
+If additional libraries are later created with all of these attributes matching an existing batch, the new libraries will be included in the existing batch as well.
+Changing any of these attributes will also change the batch that a library is included in.

+Batch IDs are created using identifiers from all of the grouping attributes, and will look similar to "2020-08-25_u1_s5_k123-00004567."
+The Edit Library page shows the library's batch ID if applicable.
+Clicking on the batch ID will take you to the Library Batch page, which includes summary information and a list of all libraries in the batch.

 ## Notes

 The single Edit Library page includes a Notes section.
 Notes can be used to record additional library information that